Millsap’s floater leads Nuggets to 102-100 win over Pacers

 The Nuggets have missed the playoffs in each of the last two seasons by a spot.
 This season, they’ve left nothing to chance.

-“We’ve seen what we’re capable of and we’re going to hold ourselves to the highest standard possible,” Nuggets coach Michael Malone said.
+“We’ve seen what we’re capable of and we’re going to hold ourselves to the highest standard possible,” Malone said.

 INCREASED ROLE